Sick Time Pay

 - To receive short term sick pay staff members must report the absence to their supervisor prior to the beginning of their shift, except when the failure to notify is due to circumstances beyond the control of the staff member.
 The notice will include the reason for and expected duration of the absence.

-- The staff member has worked for the University for two or more years as a regular staff member.
+- The staff member has worked for the University for one or more years as a regular staff member.

 - The staff member is absent due to a serious and/or chronic disabling illness or injury in excess of 10 consecutive working days.

-- Acceptable supporting documentation from a physician has been received by the employing department.
+- Acceptable supporting documentation from a physician has been received by Work Connections or the employing department.

 - The maximum number of sick days available for any one continuous illness or injury is fifteen (15) days of short term plus six (6) months at full pay and six (6) months at half pay minus any sick time previously taken during the one (1) year short term sick time period and/or the five (5) years extended sick time period in effect at the time the illness or injury occurs.